MLMI2-CSSI/foundry/JOSS/paper.md

 ---
-title: 'Foundry-ML - Software and Services to Simplify Access to Machine Learning Datasets and Models in Materials Science'
+title: 'Foundry-ML - Software and Services to Simplify Access to Machine Learning Datasets in Materials Science'

 tags:
   - Python